benfok/employee-tracker/README.md

 ## Screenshot and Walkthrough
-Here are links to Tutorial Videos that show the application in action
+Here are links to Tutorial Videos that show the application in action.
+If the videos show as blurry, check quality within the video player settings and set it to the highest level.

 - [Video 1 - Intro and View Data Functionality](https://drive.google.com/file/d/1TTz72WN_GD1cmgLi7CvEI-6amkMPFmEA/view?usp=sharing).
 - [Video 2 - Add/Update Functionality](https://drive.google.com/file/d/1VldqnmREuPi0H0bMwhh1SQqp10pLbXkT/view?usp=sharing).